Financial-Times/origami/README.md

 ##### Use case mixin

-Use the `oColorsFor` mixin to add colour-related properties to your ruleset:
+Use the `oColorsFor` mixin to add color-related properties to your ruleset:

 ```scss
 .my-thing {